Axiomata

 Death

-"The last grain falls as simply as the first"
+"The first grain falls as simply as the last"

 The Wound